Categories

 FAQ

-Why is the assignment I deleted from my module still showing up in Gradebook?
+Why is the assignment I deleted from my module still showing up in the Gradebook?

 Modules are a fundamental building block and the main organizational unit of a Canvas course.
 They enable an instructor to organize the course content by week or by topic, for example, and to build each new concept on what a student has previously learned.
 This organization makes the course easier for a student to navigate. […]